SomethingGoodLLC/PawPromote/pet_adoption_agents/README.md

 The workflow is orchestrated by a Master Agent that receives a plain text task (e.g., 'Promote 3 adoptable pets from ASPCA shelter NY114 with humorous adventure stories: Create a book, generate videos from real photos, and ship to donor at [address]') and coordinates 4 specialized agents:

-1. **Data Fetcher**: Retrieves pet data and photos from Petfinder API.
+1. **Data Fetcher**: Retrieves pet data and photos from Petfinder API with fallback website scraping for photos if not provided by API.
+Integrates with Cloudera Impala for real-time pet data updates (e.g., adoption status changes) via polling and sends updates to Master Orchestrator.
 2. **Content Generator**: Uses OpenAI (GPT, DALL-E, Sora placeholder) or Google Veo3 to generate stories, images, badges, and videos conditioned on real photos.
 3. **Asset Assembler**: Compiles content into books (PDF), presentations (PPT).
 4. **Book Shipper**: Ships physical books via Lulu API.